Tonyl314/at-reader/README.md

-# at-reader
+# AT Reader
-a SpyParty action test reader
+This tool collects data on SpyParty action tests.
+Run ATPractise.py to start a practise session.